 Now most of my spare time is dog-time.
 I love to learn about dogs and training, especially force-free gun dog training and canine behavior has my interest.
 I am more or less always involved in some kind of course or education on these subjects.
 At this moment I am on my way to become a kennel club certified trainer.

-I provide workshops for working retrievers on themes such as stress reduction and dog behavior.
+I provide workshops for working (gun) dogs on themes such as stress reduction and dog behavior.
 During hunting season you will mostly find me out picking-up or participating in gun dog competitions.

 FCI breed standard for the flatcoated retriever